qatoolkit/qatoolkit-engine-bombardier-net/README.md

 - `BombardierUseHttp2`: Use HTTP2?
 - `BombardierRateLimit`: Rate limit Bombardier tests per second.
 Use this depending on the type of test you want to perform and should not be used with `BombardierDuration`.

+#### 3. Obfuscate Auth tokens for Bombardier output

+Output is obfuscated by default, but you can turn it off with `options.ObfuscateAuthenticationHeader = false;` in `BombardierTestsRunner` options.

 ## How to use

 TO-DO